slowlydev/f1-dash/README.md

 - `data-simulator`
   Reads a txt from the `data-saver` and simulates the f1 websocket.
 The websocket gets started on port 8000.
+  If you need some data recordings created during races to test the dashboard check out https://github.com/slowlydev/f1-dash-data-parser/releases/tag/data
   Start it like this `cargo run some-name.data.txt`

 ## setup